anchat1990/tech-newbies/PITCHME.md

 ---

+# Be in charge of your time

+Note:
+Now that you have the items in your todo list, we need to look at when you can and need to do them

+---

 ## Make friends with your calendar app

+- Put every little thing in your calendar |
 - Do some planning prep before the week starts |
 - Look at the plan for the day before you do anything else |

 Note:
+Even a short phone call
-Now that you have the items in your todo list, we need to look at when you can and need to do them get an overview of what you have going so you have a general idea of how to tackle the week.
+get an overview of what you have going so you have a general idea of how to tackle the week.
-If you look at emails before you look at your tasks, you get distracted
+If you look at emails before you look at your tasks, you get distracted and it can start to get overwhelming.

+---

+# Avoid Distractions

+- Put the phone away |
+- Turn off non-urgent notifications |
+- Keep a paper pad for notes (when you can) |
+- Close all unnecessary tabs |

+Note:
+this ones probably the most preachy one, and also quite hypocritical because i dont always follow it Especially with NodeGirls stuff ill often have to stay on top of my notifications. but its so hard to not get distracted by all the other pop ups and flashing lights and shiny things. if you have somethign you need to write down in trello, if u can, write it down on a notepad first. the fact that trello is on a browser or a phone can cause some annoyances

+---

+# Take a break

+- Go for a Walk |
+- Journal |
+- Change of context |
+- Work on a different task |

+Note:
+maybe read emails?
+It can work wonders to write to yourself

+---

+# Take care of yourself!

+---

+- Make sure you are getting enough exercise
+- Eat protein & limit sugars to keep your mind alert

+Note:
+Im not a doctor, but im sure most people would tell you this from personal experience

 ---